ylds/xgb_calories/README.md

-Sure!
-Here’s the same README text with some handy emojis/icons added for a friendly, modern GitHub style:

----

 # 🔍 Feature Engineering & Model Insights

 This project demonstrates a structured approach to improving calorie expenditure prediction using Gradient Boosting (XGBoost).
 The workflow includes: